anamer/GCP-Loadbalancer-helper/README.md

 ## Auditing and Logging:
 By default GCP Certificate Authority Service logs every operation performed in Cloud Logging, in addition alerts and notifications can be configured based on metrics.
 For example a notification can be delivered to Pub/Sub anytime Root CA configuration has changed.
 The script is designed to extend SSL-based resources certification automation and we are welcoming pull requests.

+[ToDo: Add links to docs with details about logs]